We have a great community supported by many groups

 FLINDERS DISTRICT HISTORICAL SOCIETY

-St Peter’s Catholic Church was established in 1879 and was one of the first Catholic Churches Built in Victoria.
-Originally located on the corner of Beach Road and Frankston-Flinders Road was rebuilt in 1901 with funds raised by the pioneer families.
-This second timber Church was burnt down in 1981 and the current Church on Byrnes Road was built in 1984.
-The Beautiful view of this site and peaceful setting make it one of the loveliest Churches on the Peninsula.
+St Peter’s Catholic Church was established in 1879 and was one of the first Catholic Churches built in Victoria.
+Originally located on the corner of Beach Road and Frankston-Flinders Road, it was rebuilt in 1901 with funds raised by the pioneer families.
+This second timber church was burnt down in 1981 and the current church on Byrnes Road was built in 1984.
+The beautiful view of Westernport Bay and the peaceful setting make it one of the loveliest churches on the Peninsula.

-Our Community welcomes visitors and holiday makers who join us for the special services During Christmas and Easter.
+Our community welcomes visitors and holiday makers.
+Special services occur at Christmas and Easter.